Timonzimm/CS-401/project/README.md

 ![World map](world_map.png)

-When the user click on a country we can see where attacks did occur.
-The color scheme we choose fully reflects the intensity by which a region has been attacked, allowing to grasp a better picture.
+When the user clicks on a country we can see where attacks did occur.
+The color scheme we choose fully reflects the intensity by which a region has been attacked, allowing to grasp a better picture of the situation.

 ![Life expectancy map](example_attacks_india.png)